aink99/ssh-gateway/README.md

 Make your OpenSSH fly on Alpine

 Overview

-Use this Dockerfile / -image to start a sshd-server upon a lightweight Alpine container.
+Use this Dockerfile/image to start an SSH server on a lightweight Alpine container.

 Features

-*Basic Usage*
+Basic Usage

 ```
 docker   run -d  --name=ssh-gw \